xinwenfu/ESP32-UART-and-Flash-Hack/README.md

 ```

 *Third Option*:
+-->

-Alternatively, we can re-flash the bootloader with the modifications made by our new configuration, and *only* extract the firmware.
+Then, we can re-flash the bootloader with the modifications made by our new configuration, and *only* extract the firmware.
 For this we would want to dump data starting from the ```0x9000``` address offset, as we want to extract everything *but* the bootloader.

 1. Extract Firmware (Excluding the bootloader).
     ```sh